joeyblake/Practical-Speed/slides/you-want-to-be-reasonable.md

 ##  Your approach matters.

+* Make it work, _then_ make it fast
+* Focus where you can make the most impact
+* Go deeper if necessary

 note:
     * A practical approach to performance is even more important.

+    * The stakes aren't that high for most applications

     * There are many angles to approaching performance enhancements, applying your energy in the correct place and in the correct order will yield the best results.